Physical Therapy For Degenerative Disc Disease

 Degenerative Disc Disease Symptoms

-As previously mentioned, degenerative disc disease doesn’t always present with symptoms.
+As previously mentioned, degenerative disc disease doesn’t always cause specific symptoms.

-If your degenerative disc is in your neck, you might experience pain in your arms, shoulders, or neck.
+If your degenerative disc is in your neck, you might also experience pain in your shoulders, arms, or neck.

 If your degenerative disc is in your lower back, you might experience pain in your back, legs, and buttocks.

-Additionally, the pain associated with degenerative disc disease is often the worst first thing in the morning or after periods of prolonged sitting.
+This pain might feel worse first thing in the morning or after periods of prolonged sitting.

 In severe cases, degenerative disc disease causes nerve pressure that may lead to numbness, tingling, and weakness in your arms and legs.